 The ADFS server should not be exposed on the open internet.
-If users need to be able to use ADFS sign-in from outside the internal network of the organization, then the solution is to set up a web application proxy on a separate server in the DMZ.
+If users need to be able to use ADFS sign-in from outside the organization's internal network, then the solution is to set up a Web Application Proxy on a separate server in the DMZ.

-The certificate must have a subject name (CN) which matches the service name of the ADFS server (e.g.,
+The certificate must have a subject name (CN) that matches the service name of the ADFS server (for example,

-- Open Web Application Proxy Configuration Wizard (You can use the notification icon in Server Manager)
+- Open the Web Application Proxy Configuration Wizard (you can use the notification icon in Server Manager).

 - Enter the name of the ADFS server and credentials for an administrator user on the ADFS server.